AI experts sharing free tutorials to accelerate your business.

 Purpose

-Write SEO-optimized, conversion-focused product descriptions — including title, bullet features, long-form copy, meta description, and image alt text — tailored to the target ecommerce platform (Shopify, Amazon, Walmart Marketplace, DTC site, etc.) so the product ranks in search, is parseable by AI shopping agents, and converts browsers to buyers.
+Write SEO-optimized, conversion-focused product descriptions — title, bullet features, long-form copy, meta description, image alt text, structured-data attributes, and a conversational-readiness block — tailored to the target ecommerce platform (Shopify, Amazon, Walmart Marketplace, Target+, Etsy, TikTok Shop, DTC site) so the product ranks in search, is parseable by AI shopping agents (Operator, Anthropic Computer Use, Google Agent Protocol, Shopify Agent Commerce), and converts browsers and bots to buyers without tripping platform or legal guardrails.

 When to Use

-Use this skill for a new product launch, a catalog refresh, migrating between platforms, localizing copy for a new market, or rewriting underperforming listings identified by a listing-quality audit.
-Distinct from Promotion Campaign Builder (which writes campaign copy) and Agentic Commerce Readiness (which audits machine-readability), this skill produces the on-page copy that humans and AI agents both consume.
-Works best when paired with product specs, 2–3 lifestyle and hero photos, and a shortlist of target keywords.
+Use this skill for a new product launch, a catalog refresh, migrating between platforms, localizing copy for a new market, or rewriting underperforming listings flagged by a listing-quality audit (low CTR, low conversion, low agent-parse score).
+Distinct from Promotion Campaign Builder (which writes campaign copy that drives traffic) and Agentic Commerce Readiness (which audits the full machine-readability stack), this skill produces the on-page copy that humans and AI agents both consume.
+Works best when paired with finalized product specs, 2–3 lifestyle and hero photos, a shortlist of target keywords, and the merchant's brand voice and disallowed-claims list.

 Required Input